LoganHild/README-Generator/Develop/README.md

   Easy to use generator for creating professional README.md files.

   ## Installation
-  npm i, node index.js
+  npm i

   ## Usage
-  Watch the Video!
-Use npm i, then node index.js, answer prompts, generate README.md file.
+  Watch the Video! use npm i, then node index.js, answer the prompts, and generate file.

   ## License